 In the 1880s Kruger had issued orders that if the British threatened the capital city of Pretoria the entire reserves of the national bank - gold bullion and coins - should be put on wagons and hidden in the African plains.
 Following his evacuation, Kruger lived out the last four years of his life in exile before dying in Switzerland.
 Most Boer leadership were killed and the location of the Krugerrand fortune has never been revealed.

 |The 1902 gold Veldpond also known as the "Pilgrim's Rest Coin" is a coin struck by the Boers on the run from the overwhelming British forces on a makeshift mint set up in the veld (long grass) in the remote region of Pilgrims Rest in the north eastern Transvaal.
 For many numismatists the Veld Pond is the holy grail of South African coins. |

 Soft hand-cut dies and an improvised flypress were used to strike about 530 coins in gold.
 Only a single set of hand carved dies were used - thus the simple design and the poor quality of the coin.
 The dies were kept under lock and key so the official mintage figures are deemed to be accurate.
-Genuine Veld Ponds today sell for well over US $20,000
+Genuine Veld Ponds in good condition sell for over US $20,000.